 Range: generically dependent continuant]

-The data in your database are patterns instantiated as quality instances in your hard drive.
+example(generically dependent continuant)[The entries in your database are patterns instantiated as quality instances in your hard drive.
 The database itself is an aggregate of such patterns.
 When you create the database you create a particular instance of the generically dependent continuant type database.
-Each entry in the database is an instance of the generically dependent continuant type .
+Each entry in the database is an instance of the generically dependent continuant type IAO: information content entity.]

 Not necessarily.
 You can only say information content entity.
 Data items, in IAO, are the sorts of things like measurements.
 But you can have a database of names, for example.
 Data, databases, pdf files, novels, proper names, serial numbers, and other information artifacts are thus analogous to other created artifacts such as paintings or sculptures.
 They differ from the latter, however, in that, once they have been created, they can exist in many copies.
 These many copies exist because of a templating process.
 Only where such a templating process exists do we have the sorts of patterns that are generically dependent continuants.

-Generically dependent continuants can be concretized in multiple ways; you may concretize a poem as a pattern of memory traces in your head.
-You may concretize a piece of software by installing it in your computer.
-You may concretize a recipe that you find in a cookbook by turning it into a plan which exists as a realizable dependent continuant in your head.
+Generically dependent continuants can be concretized in multiple ways; example(concretizes)[you may concretize a poem as a pattern of memory traces in your head\.
+You may concretize a piece of software by installing it in your computer\.
+You may concretize a recipe that you find in a cookbook by turning it into a plan which exists as a realizable dependent continuant in your head.]

-a(concretizes)[Axiom: if a g-depends on b at some time t, then there is some c, such that c concretizes a at t and c s-depends_on b at t.
+a(concretizes)[Axiom: if b g-depends on c at some time t, then there is some d, such that d concretizes b at t and d s-depends_on c at t.
 [076-001]]

-Works of Music and Experimental Protocols
+Works of music and experimental protocols

 In the case of a work of music such as Beethoven’s 9th Symphony, there is a certain abstract pattern, a generically dependent continuant, which we shall call #9. #9 is an instance of the type symphony, which is itself a subtype of the type musical work. #9 is concretized in certain specifically dependent continuant patterns of ink marks that we find in printed copies of the score, or (for example) in certain specifically dependent continuant patterns of grooves in vinyl disks.
 The score is an instance of the generically dependent continuant type plan specification, specifying how to create a corresponding musical performance.
 This plan specification is concretized in distributed fashion in the form of a network of subplans distributed across the minds of the conductor and the members of the orchestra, together forming a plan to create a musical performance of #9.
 This complex realizable dependent continuant is then realized when conductor and orchestra work together to create a certain pattern of air vibrations conforming to the score and audible to an audience through certain associated patterns of excitations of their auditory nerves.
 One consequence of the above is that we cannot in fact listen to Beethoven’s 9th Symphony, but rather only to performances thereof.